egbdfX/FastImagingTrigger/README.md

 The code will output a FITS file named ```output_tLISI.fits```, which is the output tLISI matrix.

 ## Contact
-If you have any questions or need further assistance, feel free to contact at [egbdfmusic1@gmail.com](mailto:egbdfmusic1@gmail.com).
+If you have any questions or need further assistance, please feel free to contact at [egbdfmusic1@gmail.com](mailto:egbdfmusic1@gmail.com).

 ## Reference